For Your Entertainment (Adam Lambert song)

-"For Your Entertainment" is the debut mainstream single by American recording artist and American Idol season eight runner-up Adam Lambert.

-It is also the title track to his debut studio album, For Your Entertainment.
-The song was released commercially on November 3, 2009, and was written by Claude Kelly and Dr. Luke.
-It was a top 10 hit in Finland, Japan, New Zealand and the US dance club chart.
+"For Your Entertainment" is the debut mainstream single by the American recording artist and American Idol season eight runner-up Adam Lambert.
+Written by Claude Kelly and Dr. Luke, it serves as the title track to his debut album, For Your Entertainment (2009).
+The song was released commercially on November 3, 2009, and became a top 10 hit in Finland, Japan, New Zealand and the US Dance Club chart.

 Lambert's performance of the song at the 2009 American Music Awards prompted complaints from the Parents Television Council and ABC canceled Lambert's scheduled performance on Good Morning America.
 A remixed version of the song was added to the set list of Lambert's first concert tour, the 2010 Glam Nation Tour as the show's opening.
-The actual song was only performed on the Asian and Australian legs of the tour right after the song "Voodoo".

 Background

-On October 28, 2009, Lambert announced via Twitter that his lead single from his debut album would be "For Your Entertainment", a song that was produced by Dr. Luke.
-The following day, Lambert announced that the single would debut on Ryan Seacrest's radio show on October 30, 2009.

-The song became available as a legal download in the United States on November 3, 2009, and on November 15, 2009, in the United Kingdom.

-The song is about S&M.
+In 2009, Lambert auditioned for the eighth season of American Idol.
+Praised for his theatricality and vocal range, he quickly became a fan favorite, and despite some controversy and conservative backlash, Lambert remained popular, receiving positive media coverage and support from LGBTQ+ outlets, while being widely seen as a frontrunner to win the season.
+He advanced to the top three and ultimately finished as the runner-up.
+His runner-up single, "No Boundaries," was released alongside winner Kris Allen's version.
+On June 9, 2009, 19 Entertainment announced that Lambert had signed with a record deal with 19 Recordings and RCA Records and was prepping his debut album for a fall release.

+A&R executive Ashley Newton and Iain Pirie at 19 Entertainment helped Lambert selecting collaborators for his album, including Dr. Luke, who would co-pen and produce on "For Your Entertainment."
+Lambert commented on the song: "It's real sexy, very contemporary dance-pop.
+It has a dark, mysterious electro sound to it and lyrically there's definitely a double meaning.
+It's me saying, "Here I am, I'm going to put on a show".
+He also noted that the song reflects his musical theatre influences, drawing comparisons to pieces like "Wilkommen" from Cabaret, and felt it captured his artistic style; calling it "dance music with a glam-rock shuffle beat, in the style of T. Rex and 'Rock & Roll, Part 2.'"